-Gotti came to us on August 24th 2016 to be euthanized by his owner of 10 years because he was overwhelmed with moving and had new baby in the household.
-Dr. Olsen convinced the owner to surrender him into our care to find him a forever home, as he had a lot of life to live.
-At the time, he was only 40lbs, had a poor skin coat, a mass on his leg, and was very anxious of people and his surroundings.
+Gotti came to us on August 24th 2016 to be euthanized by his owner of 10 years.
+He was overwhelmed with moving and had a new baby in the household.
+Dr. Olsen convinced the owner to surrender him into our care and to allow us to find him a forever home as he had a lot of life to live.
+At the time, he was only 40lbs, had a poor coat, a mass on his leg, and was very anxious of people and his surroundings.

 We planned on having him stay with us until he was healthier so that he was fit to go to another family.
 We removed the mass on his leg and determined overall he was healthy; he just needed to put some weight on.
 Almost immediately, everyone at the hospital started to connect with him in their own unexpected ways.
 We began to notice that his social skills with other dogs were very unreliable, we knew then it would be more difficult to re-home him.
 Everyone put forth the effort to see what triggered him with other dogs, but it was difficult to determine this on our own.

 There was one person in the hospital that went above and beyond for Gotti; Emily, who had a connection with him from the very beginning.
 She contacted multiple organizations that deal with pit bull rescues to help us find him a home, but we never really found a solution for him.
 It was decided that Gotti needed some training, so Emily set up an appointment for him to see a behaviorist so we could learn more about Gotti, the dog that brought so much happiness to Newport Hills.
 Many of our clients at the clinic wanted to help and donated money to go towards the appointment for Gotti.
 Emily worked very hard to train him; she worked with him on lunch breaks everyday.
 He improved exceptionally fast and it was remarkable to see his progress.